magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 title: Cross-site request forgery (CSRF)
 ---

-CSRF is an attack that tricks user browser into executing an action on a web application in which the user is currently authenticated.
+CSRF is an attack that tricks a user's browser into executing actions on a web application in which the user is currently authenticated.
 This attack can be achieved in multiple ways by crafting a form, or a resource reference, like \<img\/\> "src" attribute, that will trigger a browser to send the request to the targeted website where a user may be already authenticated and posses the authentication cookies.
 The target website will consider this request